unity-idm/furms-devops/README.md

 ## `install-tooling/install_furms_devops_tooling.py`
 FURMS devops tools installation utility.
-This utility is a part of a devops package, and its responsibility is to install devops tools on a target machine.
-The script is prepared for a specific version, so whenever executed, it downloads packages with fixed version and creates the necessary directory structure.
+Its responsibility is to install the latest released FURMS devops tooling.

 ### Installation
-Assuming the script is available under `https://some_site_.io/0.0.1/install_furms_devops_tooling.py`, it can be used in one of the following ways:
+The tool is available on github: [here](https://raw.githubusercontent.com/unity-idm/furms-devops/main/install-tooling/install_furms_devops_tooling.py) and can be used in one of the following ways:

-* Directly using the url like `curl -sSL https://some_site_.io/0.0.1/install_furms_devops_tooling.py | python`, which will result in package installation in current directory, or
+* Directly using the url like `curl -L https://raw.githubusercontent.com/unity-idm/furms-devops/main/install-tooling/install_furms_devops_tooling.py | python`, which will result in package installation in current directory, or

 * Download the script and run from command line to access some additional parameters: